 Academic Preparation for Admission into Doctor of Podiatric Medicine (D.P.M.)
 Programs

 To prepare for admission to a college of podiatric medicine a student must have a minimum of 90 semester hours.
+The courses are the same the same as those required for pre-medical students.
 However, over 95% of students who matriculate at podiatric medical schools have a baccalaureate degree, with a natural science major and minor.
 The Council on Podiatry Education of the American Podiatric Medical Association (APMA) is the accrediting agency.
-The APMA website, www.aacpm.org, identifies seven accredited colleges of podiatric medicine and one college that has achieved candidate status.
+The APMA website, www.aacpm.org, identifies nine accredited colleges of podiatric medicine and one college that has achieved candidate status.

 Applicants are evaluated based on their overall GPA and their science GPA, performance on the MCAT (or in some cases the GRE or DAT), extracurricular and community activities, and a personal interview.
 An overall GPA and a science GPA of 3.25 is considered minimum,however the admission criterion varies.
 The colleges of podiatric medicine participate in a centralized application service through the American Association of Colleges of Podiatric Medicine Application Service(AACPMAS) The AACPMAS begins processing applications approximately September 1st.
 The deadline for priority consideration is April 1,and the final application deadline is July 31st of each year for Fall admission of the same